 My art explores how to represent abstract and complex concepts using colour and shape.
 People appear to have an innate ability to relate to and understand shape and colour and I am interested in the limits of this visual language, particularly in the expression of abstract and complex concepts like love, connectedness and energy.
 I am synesthetic and I experience colour as tactile.
 Feelings and physical sensations are coloured in my world.
 I use this sense to relate colour to shapes, texture and emotions.

 I trained as a mathematician, which is essentially an aesthetic discipline and requires being able to picture abstract concepts.
 Mathematicians think in diagrams that abstract out the essence of complex concepts into spatial forms.
 My work was in topology, the study of shapes, and in algebra which includes ways of coding and analysing symmetry.
 The shapes, symmetry and mental puzzles of Escher were an early influence, although they lacked the essential element of colour.
 I have worked in developing complex computer systems as well as managing businesses and doing academic research.
-These pursuits have all developed my sense of complexity and how complex systems function.
+These pursuits have all developed my sense of complexity and how components inter-relate to form a whole.

 I have an extensive education, but none of it in art.
 Rather I have learned through short courses in drawing and painting, and through years of practice.
 I have found books and online videos useful in learning about media and techniques, but nothing beats experience when it comes to developing the muscle memory that is used in drawing and painting and the sense of how medium and substrate interact.
 Experimenting, repetition, making mistakes, facing problems and working out solutions are all part of my on-going practice.